MicrosoftDocs/well-architected/well-architected/security/overview.md

 # Overview of the security pillar

-Information Security has always been a complex subject, and it evolves quickly with the creative ideas and implementations of attackers and security researchers.
+Information security has always been a complex subject, and it evolves quickly with the creative ideas and implementations of attackers and security researchers.
 The origin of security vulnerabilities started with identifying and exploiting common programming errors and unexpected edge cases.
 However over time, the attack surface that an attacker may explore and exploit has expanded well beyond these common errors and edge cases.
 Attackers now freely exploit vulnerabilities in system configurations, operational practices, and the social habits of the systems' users.
 As system complexity, connectedness, and the variety of users increase, attackers have more opportunities to identify unprotected edge cases.
 Attackers can *hack* systems into doing things they weren't designed to do.

 Security is one of the most important aspects of any architecture.
 It provides the following assurances against deliberate attacks and abuse of your valuable data and systems: